rnmeow/rnmeow/README.txt

-This is Connor Kuo (@rnmeow), who is awfully interested in modern techs.
+This is Connor Kuo (@rnmeow), who is interested in modern techs.
-Also, I've dabbled at some algorithm and software engineering stuff.
+Basically, I do full-stack Web development and network engineering stuff.

 * Identity